VeronicaYitingYan/myproject/_pages/django.md

 [3.
 Me](https://www.google.com)

    This link a Django_Resume version.
-   It contain more information about Veronica.
-   It Includes Veronica's work experience, education and honors.
+   It contain more information about Veronica, includes Veronica's work experience, education and honors.
    Processed by Django and running on AWS.